-6. Check and document the references of candidates you plan to interview; see Guidelines for Conducting Effective Employment Interviews for details.
-Forward documentation of your reference checks to the Associate Director, Human Resources (you may use the Reference Check Form available on the Human Resources web pages and in the Human Resources public folder in eDisk).
+6. Check and document the references of candidates you plan to interview using the following Reference Check Form; see Guidelines for Conducting Effective Employment Interviews for details.
+Forward documentation of your reference checks to the Associate Director, Human Resources.

 7. Conduct interviews.
 Generally, a minimum of 3 candidates should be interviewed for a position.
 Initial phone interviews may be conducted to help determine which candidates to invite to campus for more extensive interviews.
 See Guidelines for Conducting Effective Employment Interviews for details.

 8. Discuss the selection decision, starting salary, and hire date with the Associate Director, Human Resources before an offer of employment is made.
 The successful candidate's starting date must be coordinated in conjunction with the Associate Director, Human Resources to allow sufficient time for completion of the required background check (see below).

 9. Document the reasons for the selection decision and send such documentation to the Associate Director, Human Resources (you may use the New Hire Documentation Form).

 10. Once a verbal job offer has been made and accepted: